Model-Advantage and Value-Aware Models for Model-Based Reinforcement Learning: Bridging the Gap in Theory and Practice: Approach: Model Advantage Based Objective

-In Eqn.~\ref{eqn: direct_abs_ma_empirical_intermediate}, the value function $V^{\pi}_{\rMphi}$ has a complex dependency on parameters $\rphi$ which is hard to optimize.
-In practice, this value can be estimated in any dyna-style \citep{sutton1990dyna} model-based RL algorithm with a parametrized value function (with parameters included in $\theta$ of policy $\pi_{\theta}$) for estimating this value.
-We estimate the value function without modeling its dependency on $\rphi$, leading to a simple stochastic gradient update rule\footnote{ Note that this objective can be optimized via gradient updates as long as the value function $V^{\pi_{\theta}}$ can be differentiated \wrt its inputs \ie states.} for predictions made from $P^{\pi}_{\rMphi}(s_{i})$.
-We will show later in our algorithm that by updating the value function between model updates, such estimates can remain accurate and work well in practice.
-Finally, our empirical objective can be written as follows.
+In Eqn.~\ref{eqn: direct_abs_ma_empirical_intermediate}, the value function $V^{\pi}_{\rMphi}$ has a complex dependency on parameters $\rphi$ which is \nmi{difficult} to optimize.
+In practice, \nmi{as observed by \citet{farahmand2018itervaml},} this value can be estimated in any Dyna-style \citep{sutton1990dyna} model-based RL algorithm with a parametrized value function (with parameters included in $\theta$ of policy $\pi_{\theta}$ \nma{i.e. as part of an actor-critic pair}) for estimating this value.
+We estimate the value function without modeling its dependency on $\rphi$ \nma{i.e. we replace $V_{\rMphi}^{\pi}$ with a learned value network $V^{\pi_{\theta}}$, such that the $V^{\pi_{\theta}}$ is updated during the policy-update step of our algorithm (using imagined experience from $\rMphi$) to match the true target $V_{\rMphi}^{\pi}$.} \nma{This results in} a simple stochastic gradient update rule\footnote{ Note that this objective can be optimized via gradient updates as long as the value function $V^{\pi_{\theta}}$ can be differentiated \wrt its inputs \ie states, \nma{which is the case for neural networks.}} for \nmi{reparametrized samples from } $P^{\pi}_{\rMphi}(s_{t})$ \nmi{(typically Gaussian)}.
+Finally, our empirical objective is as follows.

-\textbf{Stochastic Dynamics.} In the case of stochastic dynamics, the inner expectation in Eqn.~\ref{eqn: direct_abs_ma_empirical} can be estimated with samples and the gradient of $\rphi$ estimated using the log-derivative trick, similar to the stochastic policy gradient theorem.
-See \Cref{app: mpd} for a complete derivation of the model parameter gradient.
-In our toy experiments (see \cref{sec: discrete_envs}) on MDPs with small, discrete state spaces, we compute this expectation \emph{exactly} via summation over all states.